Stojani/InfoVis/README.md

 # InfoVis
-repository for projects of Information Visualizzation course
+repository for projects of Information Visualization course